LiamDawe/steamdeck_spamblock/README.md

 * Go into Ublock Origin Settings
 * Paste from the [LIST](https://github.com/LiamDawe/steamdeck_spamblock/blob/main/LIST) file into the "My filters" tab

+There's also the [PLAIN_LIST](https://github.com/LiamDawe/steamdeck_spamblock/blob/main/PLAIN_LIST) file just for the URLs if you wish to use it elsewhere.

 # Contributing

 To have a site accepted in a pull request, please list examples of their spamminess.